 First, Paul saw his old sinful and corrupt self crucified with Christ:

 Paul confidently states, “I am crucified with Christ…” (Gal.
 2:20 NKJV).

-Paul was fully convinced that his old self who had a sinful and selfish nature was put to death on the cross with Christ, so that he might no longer be enslaved to sin (Rom.
+Paul was fully convinced that his old self who had a sinful and selfish nature was put to death on the cross with Christ so that he might no longer be enslaved to sin (Rom.
 6:6).
-Being crucified with Christ, Paul became dead to sin and thus free from the bondage of sin (Rom.
+Being crucified with Christ, Paul saw himself as being dead to sin and thus free from the bondage of sin (Rom.
 6:7, 11).

 You cannot live a triumphant and fulfilled life like Paul if you don’t know, acknowledge, believe, internalize and walk in the spiritual truth that your sinful life and selfish nature has been crucified, terminated, or put to death with Christ on the cross.

-Paul clearly knew this truth and he wants you to know this truth, too.
+Paul knew this truth and he wants you to know this truth, too.

 6 Knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.”
 (NKJV).